Yshaul2000/DBProject_7061_3114/README.md

 ![Before](images/Stage2/U1.jpg)

 ### ✏️ UPDATE 2: Raise scholarship by 10% if payment average is higher

+📘 **Background**: Students receiving scholarships were still paying more than their awarded amount on average.
+✅ **Benefit**: Ensures scholarship values are adjusted to match actual educational expenses, promoting equity.

 ```sql
 UPDATE Scholarship
 SET Amount = CASE